daniel-aguilar/docker-tt-rss/README.md

 ## Backups

-Make sure the services are stopped, then:

-1. Run `backup.sh` to generate a backup file (stored in a `backups` directory)
+1. Run `backup.sh` to generate a dump file (stored in a `backups` directory)
-2. Run `restore.sh <backup.tar>`  to restore `backup.tar`
+2. Run `restore.sh <backup.sql>` to restore `backup.sql`

 ## Feedback & Contribution

 This is a very experimental way of running TT-RSS tailored for my preferences, but any feedback/contribution is greatly appreciated.